 Davis County leased the land from Lagoon for the fair.
 When that lease was about to run out in the ’80s, Lagoon still wanted to host the fair and even talked about donating the land for that purpose.
 Still, it was ultimately decided that the fair would move once again.

 The last county fair at Lagoon was in 1984.
 With the animal pens gone, Lagoon began to expand on the areas which had been set aside for the fair for the past two decades.
 Construction started right away on a new 40,800-square-foot maintenance building on part of the former fairgrounds.

 The Midway stretched further north past Boomerang, Sky Ride and Jet Star 2 in 1986.
 Flying Carpet and Flying Aces were installed that year inside the area that used to be the Race Track.
-By then Davis Stadium became known as Lagoon Stadium and was still used for occasional concerts and as a place to watch fireworks shows on July 4th and 24th.
+By then the name had changed from the Davis Stadium to the Lagoon Stadium and was still used for occasional concerts and as a place to watch fireworks shows on July 4th and 24th.

 In the mid-1990s, Lagoon once again sought approval for a different form of racing at the park and once again, nearby residents were concerned about the noise it would create.
 This time, the plans were for a controlled drag strip that allowed park guests to race each other.
 But it didn’t cause the kind of uproar created by horse racing in the 1910s or stock car racing in the ’60s.
 Lagoon already planned to make modifications to lower the noise level by having special mufflers installed on the dragsters and a 12-foot-high berm added along the north side of the drag strip.
 Top Eliminator Dragsters opened in 1996 along the same piece of land that was formerly the home stretch of the old Race Track.